 The jobs created have been mainly low wage and part time.
 Growth in domestic manufacturing is still slow, and business spending has fallen, though corporations are flush with profits.
-Debt-saddled households continue to see real incomes deteriorate (even with very low inflation).
+Debt-saddled Real Estate for sale continue to see real incomes deteriorate (even with very low inflation).
 Sales of new homes have suddenly reversed course.
 Rents are falling in several markets where home prices have recently increased.
 Even the seemingly unflappable stock market has been seesawing because of the uncertain economic signals.

 Why do we seem unable to get out of this rut?
 In short, our policy makers are still fighting the last war.
 We are no longer faced with a world in which supply-side economic remedies — easy money, reduced taxation, fiscal belt-tightening and deregulation — can spur new capacity and the creation of well-paying private sector jobs.